Mariellen at Mandu, Madhya Pradesh, the largest fort in India

 Becoming confident as a female solo traveller

 I don’t think anyone should be afraid to travel in India.
 If you are, don’t do it.
-I am often misquoted and misunderstood on this point.
 I feel the media has created a lot of fear around women travelling alone, especially in India.
 Fear and sensationalism sell.

 But I don’t think fear is a positive emotion.
 I think fear attracts negative people and experiences.
 Many studies have shown that men who assault women look for signs of vulnerability.
 If you stride with confidence, and let a man know when he’s crossed a boundary, you are giving a clear signal: Don’t mess with me.